reyemb/powerbi-Histogram/README.md

 One specific issue encountered was that creating formatting groups is not possible with the formatting model utils, despite this being the recommended approach by Microsoft.
 To address this, I integrated a solution from [this pull request](https://github.com/microsoft/powerbi-visuals-utils-formattingmodel/pull/7) into my custom visual.
 Thanks to liprec, it is now possible to use the formatting model utils with groups as intended.
 You can find more information on this [here](https://learn.microsoft.com/en-us/power-bi/developer/visuals/format-pane).

+## Changelog

+05.09.2023
+   - Added Field so that vertical lines based on Input can be drawn
+   - Added Custom Settings to adjust coloring, width and linestyle of the vertical line
+   - Also Added show label options (JSON and true to all or false to all)

 ## Features

 - Crossfiltering